h0wdee/bggp4/README.md

 zip -r app app.zip
 ```
 This wasn't working for me.
 You can see exactly what zip command I ended up using in the [`builder`](https://github.com/h0wdee/bggp4/blob/b6fe99903491e4671a5f932913d6bb802c3db821/builder#L13C1-L13C1),
-but to put the template for my command is this:
+but the template for my command is this:
 ```
 zip -X app-unsigned.apk <every> <file> <u> <need> <to> <zip>
 ```